ABP Induction Systems

 ABP Induction Systems is a global industrial firm that develops and integrates induction-related equipment and services for foundries, forges, tube and pipe producers, general manufacturers using heating equipment, and manufacturers of microelectronics.
-With foundry headquarters in Dortmund, Germany, induction heating headquarters in Brookfield, WI United States, and operations in China, Sweden, Thailand, Russia, Mexico, India, Japan, and Brazil, ABP operates worldwide.
+With foundry headquarters in Dortmund, Germany, induction heating headquarters in Massillon Ohio United States, and operations in China, Sweden, Thailand, Russia, Mexico, India, Japan, and Brazil, ABP operates worldwide.

 History

-In 1903, the predecessor of ABP, ASEA (Allmanna Svenska Elektriska Aktiebolaget) in Sweden built the first induction channel furnace for foundry operations.
+In 1903, the predecessor of ABP, ASEA (Allmänna Svenska Elektriska Aktiebolaget) in Sweden built the first induction channel furnace for foundry operations.

-In order to expend the know-how of the company and to consolidate its market position, ASEA decided to merge in 1988 with Brown Boveri from Switzerland and to form ABB (Asea Brown Boveri).
+In order to expand the know-how of the company and to consolidate its market position, ASEA decided to merge in 1988 with Brown Boveri from Switzerland and to form ABB (Asea Brown Boveri).
 The new firm added sophisticated control, automation and information technology to the products, and supplemented them with consulting, planning, start-up, and training services.
 Today their components and systems are used in nearly every foundry throughout the world.

 In 2005, with the backing of a group of experienced foundry industry investors, the Foundry Systems group was acquired from ABB, and ABP Induction, LLC was born.

 In 2008 ABP Induction and the Pillar Induction Company combined their operations into ABP Induction.